wiederstrom/Diabetes-Dashboard/readme.md

 The dashboard allows users to:

-- Explore diabetes prevalence by gender, age group, and income
+- Explore diabetes prevalence by gender, age group, education and income
 - Compare regional and lifestyle-related factors
 - Identify trends and potential correlations visually